 - Jellyfish installation - a series of glass jellyfish 'specimens' created by artist Steffen Dam (Room Room 131)

 - Sketch chair - a 3D-printed chair from Finland in 2005 (Rooms 133 – 135)

 Nestled deep within the cultural hub is the Imperial College South Kensington campus.
 Take a stroll around the historic college buildings - you can see some of the original faculty buildings, with their department names carved into the stonework.
-You can take a student-led tour, or make use of the self-guided tour brochure developed by the college.
 The university holds a monthly Fringe festival and an annual Imperial Festival, both of which are open to the public and feature science and research from across the university.

 Founded in 1830, the Royal Geographical Society is a world leader in geography around the world.
 The society runs a program of public events including lectures and forums throughout the year on a wide range of subjects.
 The society also holds a series of exhibitions in their Pavilion on Exhibition Road, which are well worth a visit.
 Exhibitions cover a range of issues across geography, exploration, research, and artistic expressions of geographical concepts.